matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 This project is a tool to process data from OpenStreetMap into map about cycling infrastructure in city Kraków, using program Maperitive.
 It may be useful for other locations but it is untested.

+1a) to download and filter map using ruby script:

+run download.rb.

-1) to generate map with updated data from OSM, using web browser
+1b) to generate map with updated data from OSM, using web browser

 Go to http://overpass-api.de/query_form.html and paste following code in the first textarea: